 Now running for president, on the campaign trail Klobuchar often frames herself in two ways: as the bipartisan senator who can get things done and as a “proven progressive.”
 But Klobuchar’s votes alongside Republicans are not an aberration — they’re representative of her record as a whole on judicial appointments.
-Apart from Sen. Michael Bennet of Colorado, Klobuchar has voted with Republicans to confirm many of President Donald Trump’s judicial appointments, more than the other Senate Democrats running for president,
+Other than from Sen. Michael Bennet of Colorado, Klobuchar has voted with Republicans to confirm many of President Donald Trump’s judicial appointments — more than any of the other Senate Democrats running for president.

 The presidential field